Focus696/Project-Focus/README.md

 # Project-Focus
-Focus is a Desktop Wallpaper Changer with great Templates
+Focus is a Desktop Wallpaper changer with great Templates